YuChinKoo/project-arceus/README.md

 **Task:** Explain how you monitor your deployed app to make sure that everything is working as expected.

 We utilized apollo-prometheus-exporter plugin for apollo server in order to export metrics.
 Next, we installed and configured a grafana agent in the droplet, and route the metrics to grafana cloud.
 From this cloud, we are able to see dashboards such as cpu usage, memory usage, errors/second, etc, for our application.
 We are able to observe that everything is working as expected from the cloud.
-We have also created alerts that sends a notification to our emails when our server is down.
+We have also created alerts that sends a notification to our emails when our nodejs/apollo server is down, when the CPU Usage or Memory Usage of the server exceeds a certain limit, and other relevant alerts.
+In order to monitor our droplet information, we configured alerts on DigitalOcean that will also send an email when CPU Usage or Memory Usage of the droplet exceeds a certain limit.

 ## Challenges